BuildOnViction/docs/docs/get-started/masternode.md

 You can now interact with it via the other commands:

-`stop`: Stop your fullnode.
+`stop`: Stop your full node.

-`start`: Start your fullnode if it was stopped.
+`start`: Start your full node if it was stopped.

-`status`: The current status of your fullnode.
+`status`: The current status of your full node.

-`inspect`: Display the details related to your fullnode.
+`inspect`: Display the details related to your full node.
-Useful for applying your fullnode as a masternode.
+Useful for applying your full node as a masternode.

 `remove`: Completely remove your masternode, unique identity and data.